IN FOCUS: INTERNATIONAL TIGER DAY (JULY 29)

 When: Assam

 The Great One Horned Rhinoceros is generally found in Nepal, Bhutan, Pakistan, and Assam, India.
 It has made its sighting feasible amidst the tall grasslands and forests at the foothills of the Himalayas.
 The Indian Rhinoceros can run at speeds of up to forty km/h) for short intervals.
 It also can swim nicely and battle through flooded plains.
-It is interesting to realize that it could spot maximum things because of its inherent strong sense of listening and scent.
-However, it has enormously poorer eyesight.
+Interestingly, it could spot maximum things because of its strong sense of listening and scent.

 What draws the eye of nature fanatics is that the endangered species of Great One Horned Rhinoceros is numbered with the most effective significant markings in Kaziranga National Park in Assam and Chitwan National Park (CNP) in Nepal.
 Conservation pressure has covered many international ties consisting of The Indian and Nepalese governments’ essential steps collectively.
-With the World Wildlife Fund (WWF) assist, a few commendable steps were initiated to offer more secure areas for safety for this species.
-The Kaziranga National Park and Manas National Park in Assam, Pobitora Reserve Forest in Assam (having the best Indian rhino density in the global), Orang National Park of Assam, Laokhowa Reserve Forest of Assam (with a low number of Rhinoceros population) and at Royal Chitwan National Park in Nepal were traditional protected homes for this stunning animal.
+With the World Wildlife Fund (WWF) assistance, a few commendable efforts were initiated to offer more secure areas for safety for this species.

+The Kaziranga National Park and Manas National Park in Assam, Pobitora Reserve Forest in Assam (having the best Indian rhino density in the world), Orang National Park of Assam, Laokhowa Reserve Forest of Assam (with a low number of Rhinoceros population) and at Royal Chitwan National Park in Nepal were traditional protected homes for this stunning animal.
 Sighting is likewise considered a big treat with the aid of safari-goers.

 TIPS FOR A SHARP WILDLIFE ENTHUSIAST